JiweiTian/FLEP-SGS2/README.md

   b) Trip coil activated and report the trip coil to SCADA
   c) Close command sends back to the relay after the fault is clear

-10. For Man-In-The-Middle attacks you can install and use the [Ettercap](https://www.ettercap-project.org/) software:
+10. For Man-In-The-Middle attacks you can install and use the [Ettercap](https://www.ettercap-project.org/) software.

 **For more information or additional data from this setup please contact Marios Sazos at marios.sazos@nyu.edu**